CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/burner.md

 ### **Metapool Burner**
 This is not a burner contract in itself.
-Some metapools transfer 'coin 0' of the admin fees to the Factory, where it is swapped for 'coin 1' (e.g., 3CRV), which is then sent directly to the FeeDistributor.
+Some metapools transfer *coin 0* of the admin fees to the Factory, where it is swapped for *coin 1* (e.g., 3CRV), which is then sent directly to the FeeDistributor.

 ??? quote "Source code"